 Signs and symptoms

 The following are the warning symptoms that indicate that your dog has worms.

 Coughing is the most common symptom of heartworms, hookworms, and roundworms in dogs.
 This cough is usually dry and persistent.
 Your pet can cough after exercising if the heartworms and roundworms are in the early stages of development.
 This is because these worms move into the lungs and block the oxygenated blood.

 Dogs with hookworms cough only if the infestation is severe.
-Therefore, homeowners should contact a vet immediately if they notice that their dog is coughing more frequently, persistently, and weakly.
+Therefore, homeowners should contact a vet immediately if they notice their dog coughing more frequently, persistently, and weakly.
 Ignoring the sign can lead to fatal cases.